craftweg/website/priv/posts/2019-07-16-adding-error-tracking-to-a-swift-cli.md

 ---
 title: Adding error tracking to a CLI written in Swift
-excerpt: Trying to add error tracking to Tuist, I realized how the process is not very straightforward.
+description: Trying to add error tracking to Tuist, I realized how the process is not very straightforward.
 This blog post describes the process that I followed to help other Swift developers add error tracking to their CLI tools.
 categories: [tuist, swift, swiftpm, xcode]
 ---